maccana/mean-cms/readme.md

-Project to build a basic CMS foundation using the MEAN stack.
+Project to build a basic CMS-style app using the MEAN stack.